bain3/pronotepy/README.md

 Install directly from pypi using pip: `pip install -U pronotepy`

-> **Note**
+> [!NOTE]
-> If you are on Windows and have trouble with this command, use `py -3 -m pip install pronotepy`.
+If you are on Windows and have trouble with this command, use `py -3 -m pip install pronotepy`.
 You must have Python 3 installed on your machine.

 #### Latest